jrudar/PySCVUC/README.md

 4) Edit your .bashrc file and export the paths to external dependencies (USearch, VSearch, RDP Tools).
 An additonal classpath to the RDP Tools .jar files should be included (export CLASSPATH=Path to the RDP Tools Directory/:$CLASSPATH).
 5) Ensure that you export the path to the location of the PySCVUC directory and make the script executable.
 6) Install the following Python libraries: NumPy, SciPy, Pandas, and BioPython
+7) Enter the PySCVUC directory and run ./configure.sh.
+8) The latest version of the COI Training Files should be downloaded.
+Extract these files to the 'PySCVUC/training_files/V3/' directory.

 ## Command Line Options:
 ##### --primers PRIMERS